Tōfukuji Station: Layout

-The station is located on the ground level.
+The station is at ground level.
 The Keihan and JR sections have two side platforms each.
-The Demachiyanagi-bound platform of the Keihan station and the Nara-bound one of the JR station are on the same structure, but were separated by a wall.
-On November 6, 2011, the transfer ticket gates were located between those platforms and the gates are open from 7am until 7pm.
+The Demachiyanagi-bound platform for Keihan tracks and the Nara-bound platform for JR tracks are on the same structure, but are separated by a wall.
+On November 6, 2011, ticket gates for transferring between services were opened between these platforms, which can be used from 7am until 7pm.
 Outside of these hours, passengers must walk on a bridge between the platforms.